 Note-Taking & Copies of Notes

 As part of their accommodation plan, a student may request a peer note-taker.
 If a peer note-taker is requested by the student, please post the following announcement in Canvas: If you take clear, concise notes and are willing to share a copy with a student, please let me know and I can connect you to Meghan Sellet (email@example.com) from the Accessibility Resource Center.
 ARC will compensate you for your work.
 Thank you.
 If a peer note-taker cannot be recruited and/or instructor notes are not available, please reach out to ARC so that the staff can work with you and your student and reach a resolution.

 Many accommodations can be easily implemented, regardless of course model.
 Note there are some accommodations (like a minimal distraction environment for testing) that are outside of our control depending on the learning environment (such as a student’s home).
 In these cases, it is possible to be creative and suggest that the student wear ear plugs or headphones to minimize distractions.
 If you have questions or concerns about how/if a particular accommodation can be implemented in a flex and/or remote course setting, please contact firstname.lastname@example.org.

-As we continue to prioritize the health & safety of all this Fall, and to be vigilant with wearing face coverings in an effort to reduce the spread of Covid-19, please also be mindful of accessibility for individuals who may have communication access concerns.
+As we continue to prioritize the health & safety of all going forward, and we continue to be vigilant about wearing face coverings in an effort to reduce the spread of Covid-19, please also be mindful of accessibility for individuals who may have communication access concerns.
 Transparent PPE can be obtained; contact email@example.com for further information.